1990–91 Football League: Second Division

-Second Division results
+Results

 Overview

 Joe Royle’s cavalier Oldham Athletic side dramatically won the Second Division championship — an injury-time penalty completing a 3–2 come-from-behind win against Sheffield Wednesday in their final game, edging them the title from previous leaders West Ham United, who would be promoted as runners-up.
 Joining them were League Cup winners Sheffield Wednesday, who finished in third place.
 Neil Warnock guided Notts County to a second successive victory in the promotion play-offs.

 Hull City struggled throughout the 1990–91 season and not even the appointment of new manager Terry Dolan could save their Second Division status.
 They were joined on the last day of the season by West Bromwich Albion, who went down to the Third Division for the first time in their history.
 Leicester City were saved from suffering the same humiliation by winning their final game of the season.
 Albion had sacked player-manager Brian Talbot in January following an FA Cup exit at the hands of non-league Woking, but his successor Bobby Gould was unable to save Albion from the dreaded drop.

 Newly promoted Bristol Rovers attained their highest league finish in years, finishing 13th.
 But manager Gerry Francis then resigned to take over at Queen’s Park Rangers, handing over the reins to Martin Dobson, who was just weeks into his job as Northwich Victoria manager.

 Jim Smith left Newcastle United in March after more than two years at the helm, making a swift return to management with Portsmouth as successor to Frank Burrows, while Ossie Ardiles was the new man in charge on Tyneside after leaving Swindon Town.
 33-year-old Glenn Hoddle was named as Swindon’s new manager.

 Colin Todd departed from Middlesbrough after their failure to succeed in the play-offs, being replaced by Lennie Lawrence who called time on nine years with Charlton Athletic, who appointed Alan Curbishley and Steve Gritt as joint player-managers.

 David Pleat was sacked by Leicester City in February, with Gordon Lee taking charge until the end of the season and being replaced by Brian Little.

 In January Jack Walker purchased Blackburn Rovers.